jacobweber/customsearch/searches/README.txt

 				can be called with the ID of a customParam with password: true, will return its value
-			modulesPath: string; path to app's modules directory can include node-fetch, xml2js, or jsforce like this: const myModule = require(path.join(modulesPath, 'myModuleName'));
+			modulesPath: string; path to app's modules directory can include node-fetch or xml2js like this: const fetch = require(path.join(modulesPath, 'node-fetch'));
 		should return array of objects defining search results:
 			'title': string, required; text to display
 			'subtitle': string; text to display below title